kayden-yan/power-outage-discovery/README.md

 ## Assessment of Missingness

+From initial observation, we noticed that the OUTAGE.DURATION is either significantly shorter or longer when the CUSTOMERS.AFFECTED is missing.
+So we speculate that the extreme cases of OUTAGE.DURATION can leads to the missingness of CUSTOMERS.AFFECTED, such that CUSTOMERS.AFFECTED is NMAR.

-Permutation test: The missingness of CUSTOMERS.AFFECTED depends on OUTAGE.DURATION.
+We conduct permutation test to see if the missingness of CUSTOMERS.AFFECTED depends on OUTAGE.DURATION.

-We use mean difference between missing and not missing as our test statistic.

 Null Hypothesis: The mean outage duration of missing CUSTOMERS.AFFECTED equals the mean outage duration of not missing CUSTOMERS.AFFECTED.

 Alternative Hypothesis: The mean outage duration of missing CUSTOMERS.AFFECTED is smaller than the mean outage duration of not missing CUSTOMERS.AFFECTED.

+We use mean difference between missing and not missing as our test statistic.

 <iframe src="assets/missingness_plot1.html" width=800 height=600 frameBorder=0></iframe>